 The Bottom Line

 In-vitro studies are scary, but real usage paints a different picture.
-When used in the small concentrations found in skincare products loaded with hydrating ingredients, Alcohol Denat doesn’t seem to cause any serious issues.
+When used in the small concentrations found in skincare products loaded with hydrating ingredients, even “drying” alcohols like Alcohol Denat don’t seem to cause any serious issues.
 I recommend you avoid alcohol only if it’s pretty all that’s in a product or you have very sensitive skin that reacts badly to it.
+Otherwise, don’t be scared by it.
+And never avoid fatty alcohols – they’re very moisturising for skin.